dotlang/language/doc/RFE.md

 Here in process, we want to make sure type T is a number.

-? - Should we allow optional args `:>` in the middle of arg list? caller can call function with: `process(1,2,,3)` notation. not very useful but one less rule. caller can ignore them if they are all at the end. otherwise, an empty comma should be used.
+Y - Should we allow optional args `:>` in the middle of arg list? caller can call function with: `process(1,2,,3)` notation. not very useful but one less rule. caller can ignore them if they are all at the end. otherwise, an empty comma should be used.

+N - To solve expression problem, when a new type is added, we need to modify original union type. you don't have to. you can use generic functions. but if you have a specific function that for example reads shapes from file, then yes you have to modify that function and if it returns a `Shape` then you have to modify it.